Chenpeng Village Primary School stabbing

-On 14 December 2012 between 7:00 and 8:00 a.m. local time, a 36-year-old villager identified as Min Yongjun stabbed 24 people, including 23 children and an elderly woman, in a knife attack at Chenpeng Village Primary School (陈棚村完全小学 (陳棚村完全小學, Chénpéng Cūn Wánquán Xiǎoxué)), Wenshu Township, Guangshan County, Henan province, China.
-The attack occurred as the children were arriving for classes around 8:00 to 9:00 a.m.
+On December 14, 2012, between 7:00 and 8:00 a.m. local time, a mass stabbing took place at Chenpeng Village Primary School (陈棚村完全小学 (陳棚村完全小學, Chénpéng Cūn Wánquán Xiǎoxué)) in Wenshu Township, Guangshan County, Henan province, China.
+36-year-old villager Min Yongjun stabbed 24 people, including 23 children and an elderly woman who lived near the school.

-The incident has followed other school attacks in China since 2010 by mentally disturbed perpetrators involved in personal disputes or unhappy with the rapid changes occurring in Chinese society.
-Measures have since been taken for security guards to be posted at schools across China.
+The incident followed other school attacks in China since 2010 committed by mentally disturbed perpetrators involved in personal disputes or unhappy with the rapid changes occurring in Chinese society.
+Following the attack, measures were taken for security guards to be posted at schools across China.

-Stabbing
+Attack

 Due to strict gun control laws in China, knives are usually the weapon of choice in violent crimes.

+Min first broke into the home of Xiang Jiaying, aged 84 or 85, and assaulted the occupant before grabbing a knife from the kitchen.
+During the ensuing struggle for the knife, Xiang was severely injured while Min fled.

-The attack on the children occurred at the entrance of the school.
-Min first targeted the elderly woman, aged 85, who lived next to the school.
-He went to her house at around 7 a.m., stole one of her knives and attacked her.
-The woman's daughter said an argument had occurred.
+The attack on the children occurred at the entrance of the school, as students were arriving for classes set to begin at 8:00 a.m.
 At around 7:40 a.m., Min pursued the children with the knife he had stolen from the elderly woman's house and slashed them, many on their heads.
 Xinhua reported that some of the children had had fingers or ears cut off in the knife attack.

-Min was restrained at the primary school, and transferred to police custody.
-The victims were treated at three hospitals.
-Two of the children were taken to hospitals located outside Guangshan County to receive better care.
-None of the victims were fatally wounded.
+Min was restrained at the primary school and transferred to police custody.

+Victims

+Immediately after the attack, 22 people were treated at three hospitals, ten at Guangshan County People's Hospital, ten at Guangshan County Traditional Chinese Medicine Hospital, and two at Xiancheng Hospital, the latter outside of Guangshan County.

+As described during a supplementary investigation by Xinyang Municipal People's Procuratorate in January 2013, of the 23 children counted as injured, seven had serious wounds and eleven had minor injuries; the remaining five were determined to have not been wounded at all.